Suprovho/netflix-gpt/README.md

 [![Firebase](https://img.shields.io/badge/Firebase-Authentication%20%26%20Hosting-blue)](https://firebase.google.com/)
 [![OpenAI](https://img.shields.io/badge/OpenAI-Movie%20Recommendation-blue)](https://beta.openai.com/)

-🎬 Welcome to Netflix GPT, a Netflix clone that provides users with a familiar interface to browse movies.
+🎬 Welcome to Netflix GPT, a Netflix inspired that provides users with a familiar interface to browse movies.
 The application is integrated with TMDB to fetch movie details and with Firebase for authentication.
 Additionally, there's a section for specialized movie suggestions, where users can  get their personalized movie recommendations.

 ## About This Project